BlockchainCommons/GordianSeedTool-iOS/README.md

 ### 1.6 (68)

+* For seeds and HDKeys, wherever the master public key fingerprint is shown, it is now accompanied by a small LifeHash that matches the one displayed in SparrowWallet.
 * Fixed #191 Bytewords SSKR Doesn't Work in Add Seed.
 * Fixed #194 BIP39 mnemonics can now be decoded where words have been abbreviated to the first four letters.
 * Fixed #197 NFC Write: Tag Not Connected